juntao/arenztopia/content/news/Issue 17.md

 There are 698 confirmed cases and 32 deaths as cases steadily drop.
 Everything is still virtual and strict lockdown is still imposed.

-## PEOPELELE
+## New book released
 By Owen Miyazoi

-The NPAA, New Paris Acting Association, Has confirmed a new movie will be coming out 2021 they have given out little info other then it will be a movie with few actors and they hinted that actor Ellidy J. may be a part of it (as she recently got her degree in theater.)
+Famous author Jan Desyin released a new book on Wednesday.
+Titled "The Climb," it is a nonfiction chronicle of Fredrick Karsper's amazing climb of Mount Arenztopia last year, which is the fastest ever ascent of Mount Arenztopia at a breakneck pace of 8 hours.

 ## Poetry
 by Lorenzo Avila, guest author